 Pam Wilkins is Assistant Professor of Law at the University of Detroit, Mercy.
 Pam received her B.A. in Ancient Greek at the University of North Carolina at Chapel Hill, and her J.D. at the University of South Carolina School of Law.
 She teaches Applied Theory & Legal Analysis, Torts, Criminal Procedure, and Death Penalty in America.

 Della Cassia is Director of Media and Public Relations at the Engineering Society of Detroit in Southfield, MI.
 She is also the Managing Editor of Technology Century.

 Felicia M. Thomas is the director of Recruitment and Enrollment at Wayne State University Law School.
 In this capacity she is responsible for counseling prospective students on all aspects of preparation for law school—from academic coursework and LSAT preparation to writing effective personal statements.
 Ms. Thomas is also responsible for program development and assists with the creation of marketing and internet outreach materials for prospective and admitted students.
 Prior to her current role in the Admissions Office, Ms. Thomas served as the director of Academic Success at Wayne Law.
 In that capacity, Ms. Thomas was responsible for providing academic and limited personal counseling to law students and assisted with the development of academic support programs through the Dean of Students Office.
-Prior to Wayne Law, Ms. Thomas served as a law clerk in the Civil Division of the Wayne County Third Circuit Court.
-Ms. Thomas received her Bachelor of Arts in English and African-American Studies from the University of Michigan, Ann Arbor in 1999.
-She obtained her Juris Doctor from the University of Michigan Law School in 2002.
-She is a member of the State Bar of Michigan.
+Prior to Wayne Law, Thomas served as a law clerk in the Civil Division of the Wayne County Third Circuit Court.
+Thomas received her Bachelor of Arts in English and African-American Studies from the University of Michigan, Ann Arbor in 1999.
+She obtained her Juris Doctor from the University of Michigan Law School in 2002 and is a member of the State Bar of Michigan.